2026: THE ELEVENTH INTERNATIONAL MEDICAL IMPROV TRAIN-THE-TRAINER WORKSHOP

 Hosted by the Center for Bioethics & Medical Humanities of Northwestern University Feinberg School of Medicine in downtown Chicago

-The registration fee is $1,495.
-A discounted rate of $595 is available for actors and full-time students who are not supported by their institution.
+Registration will open on Thursday, February 26 at 10:00am CT.
+The standard registration fee will be $1,500 and a discounted rate of $500 will be available for actors and full-time students who are not supported by their institution.

 This workshop trains people to teach medical improv.
 It is designed to serve people working in medicine with a variety of backgrounds and medical education or training roles.
 Examples include: